Resonance-enhanced integrated acousto-optic beam steering: Discussion

 \section{Discussion}

-In this work, we demonstrate enhancement of acousto-optic beam steering by using an integrated optical resonator on the TFLN paltform, achieving $20\%$ optical efficiency over a field of view of $18^\circ$.
+In this work, we demonstrate enhancement of acousto-optic beam steering by using an integrated optical resonator on the TFLN paltform, achieving up to $26\%$ optical efficiency and a field of view of $18^\circ$.
 Using an electro-optic modulator integrated on the resonator, we implement a resonance-locking scheme that synchronizes the optical resonator to an externally frequency-chirped laser with GHz excursion, and demonstrate FMCW LiDAR with centimeter resolution.
-Further improvements are expected through engineering of the material platform to reduce acoustic wave propagation loss~\cite{lin2026loss}.
+Further improvements are expected through engineering of the material platform to reduce acoustic wave propagation loss~\cite{lin2026experimental}.
 In addition, we find that acousto-optic scattering into the substrate is significantly more efficient than scattering into air, suggesting that the use of a transparent substrate could further enhance performance.
 This device platform combines LN’s piezoelectric and electro-optic properties to enable multifunctional operation.
-The combination of high optical efficiency, agile angular steering, and electro-optic modulation capabilities makes this platform well suited for applications including FMCW LiDAR and free-space optical communication.
+The combination of high optical efficiency, agile angular steering, and electro-optic modulation capabilities makes this platform well-suited for applications including FMCW LiDAR and free-space optical communication, with further device- and system-level engineering effort to improve scalability, compactness, and power consumption.